Princely Plot Bunny

-"Mm.
+"I see.
 Then, have you thought about who will have the children?
 He is after all, of lower standing..."

-Several of the surrounding courtesan's ears pricked up at this, and a few, mostly females, began to titter their own guesses amongst themselves.
-Shinobu eyed a few of them peripherally, embarrassed.
+Several of the surrounding courtesan's ears pricked up at this, and a few, mostly females began to titter their own guesses amongst themselves.
+Shinobu eyed a few of them peripherally, feeling embarrassed.
 He could sense them sizing him up, and it did nothing to boost his confidence.
 Maybe he wasn't that much to look at, but they didn't have to gawk at him!
 He was aware that he wasn't too spectacular, but he at least was willing to make this sacrifice for his future husband.
 It would make him happy to have Miyagi's children.

 "I will, of course!" he muttered resolutely.

-"I am sure," Akihiko began, drawing upon his own experience, "that your father would want you to at least attend university, as his heir.
+"I am sure," Akihiko began, drawing upon his own experience, "that your father at the least would want you to attend university, as his heir.
 Would this not impede upon your studies?
 Having a spouse, and children is not something to be taken on lightly; it eats at the majority of a person's days, and so I hope you have given it some rumination.
 If not, I am afraid I cannot in good conscience grant your request.
 You are young and should think carefully about how you want to spend your youth."